-I used beeswax on the window sills to provide a water-resistant finish and I’m really happy with it, it would also work well on counters, cutting boards and toys.
+I used beeswax on my window sills over the hemp oil to provide a more water-resistant finish and I was really happy with it.

-This Beeswax/Carnauba Polish works well but has mineral spirits in it.
+This Beeswax/Carnauba Polish works well but does have mineral spirits in it.
 Mineral spirits do evaporate quite quickly and leave the product once cured.
 I haven’t found odorless mineral spirits to be a very toxic ingredient.

-Walnut oil with beeswax works great as well.
+Walnut oil with carnauba wax works great as well.
 I have used this brand on many surfaces.